Anonymous

 Hello,

-I respect the opinions by senior members here.
-However, what I can sense from your post is, you are not only unhappy about the termination process of the said employee, but somewhere you are clueless or upset about him and want to make the things work.
+I respect the opinions of senior members here.
+However, what I can sense from your post is that you are not only unhappy about the termination process of the said employee, but somewhere you are clueless or upset about him and want to make things work.

 The crucial part here is he hardly speaks.
-Might be because of his personality, low confidence, family background or any other triggering issues that you may not be aware.
-You can follow the suggested process and collect feedback from his superiors, colleagues, team members etc.
+It might be because of his personality, low confidence, family background, or any other triggering issues that you may not be aware of.
+You can follow the suggested process and collect feedback from his superiors, colleagues, team members, etc.

-The post mortem of how and by whom he was recruited without a proper assessment etc. will help you restrict such incidences and tighten up your systems.
-But, if you as an HR, want to take a step forward, please speak to him as a friend, mentor to understand what are his issues or problems, is it a profile mismatch ? is he getting pressurized or any other personal reasons.
-Tell him his under performance and uncommunicative nature may make him jobless, not only in this company but outside also.
-Such a discussion could be a turning point OR may not help also but give it a TRY before you conclude the matter.
+The postmortem of how and by whom he was recruited without a proper assessment, etc., will help you restrict such incidences and tighten up your systems.
+But, if you as an HR want to take a step forward, please speak to him as a friend, mentor to understand what his issues or problems are.
+Is it a profile mismatch?
+Is he getting pressurized or are there any other personal reasons?
+Tell him that his underperformance and uncommunicative nature may make him jobless, not only in this company but also outside.
+Such a discussion could be a turning point or may not help, but give it a try before you conclude the matter.

-I understand, no company can have a 'sympathetic' view beyond a certain point.
-But, sometimes, as an HR, we have to prove HR as 'Human Relations' dept. apart from 'Human Resource' dept.
+I understand that no company can have a 'sympathetic' view beyond a certain point.
+But sometimes, as an HR, we have to prove HR as a 'Human Relations' department apart from a 'Human Resource' department.

 Think about it, you are the best judge!